sreehariv-code/appmaker-assignment/README.md

 # AppMaker Assignment

 This project is an Expo application developed as part of the AppMaker assignment.
-It serves as a [brief description of the app's purpose].

 ## Table of Contents